Skip to content

 • Iterates over all enabled agents and their targets from your agentsync.toml.

-• destination: Path in the project where the symlink should exist
+• destination: Path in the project where the managed target lives

 • exists: Whether the destination path exists

-• is_symlink: Whether the destination is a symlink
+• is_symlink: Whether the destination itself is a symlink

 • points_to: The symlink target (if any)

-• expected_source: The resolved expected source path if the source exists
+• expected_source: The resolved expected source path for single-link targets when the source exists

 Human-friendly output uses colors and statuses: